Mobiji/MedSynora-DataWarehouse/scripts/msgold/data_catalog.md

 **Overview**

-* The gold layer is the business-level data representation, structured to support analytical and reporting use cases.
+* The gold layer is the business-level data representation layer, structured to support analytical and reporting use cases.
 It consists of multiple fact and dimension tables for various business metrics.